eclipse-cyclonedds/cyclonedds/src/docs/GettingStartedGuide/next_steps.rst

 ############

 Want to know more about CycloneDDS?
 Please consider following a tutorial or visit some of the pages listed below.
-The Vortex DDS Launcher (provided with this installation) is also a good starting point.

-:Windows:  The Vortex DDS Launcher can be started from within the Windows Start Menu
-:Linux:  Type 'vortexddslauncher' in a console window

 *************************
 The OMG DDS Specification